marcusaasjensen/unity-editor-mouse-clicking-recorder/README.md

 ![](https://github.com/marcusaasjensen/editor-mouse-clicking-recorder/raw/main/Images/music.png "PlayMode Visual")

-As you can see, you have a music note that appears and a *click* sound that plays exactly as my mouse clickings was recorded at the time.
+As you can see, you have a music note that appears and a *click* sound that plays exactly as my mouse clicks were recorded at the time.

 If you want, you can replay the recording by right clicking on the **RecordingPlayer** component and select **_Play Recording (In Play Mode)_**.

-Now, exit Play Mode, I will explain you how to record your own mouse clickings...
+Now, exit Play Mode, I will explain you how to record your own mouse clicks...

 ### Recording your Own Mouse Clickings
 First, go to the **MouseClickingRecorder** component of the "Mouse Clicking Recorder" GameObject.
 You can delete the recording example with the list options (-).